Felipemendezrios/RatingShiftHappens/README.md

 Rating Shift Happens
 ================
-Felipe MENDEZ and Benjamin RENARD
+Felipe MENDEZ and Benjamin RENARD (INRAE, Riverly and RECOVER) December 2023
-December 2023

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->